-Steven L. Bernstein, MD, has been named as the inaugural Chief Research Officer for Dartmouth-Hitchcock (D-H), Associate Dean of Clinical Research and Director of the C. Everett Koop Institute at the Geisel School of Medicine at Dartmouth.
+Steven L. Bernstein, MD, is the inaugural Chief Research Officer for Dartmouth Hitchcock Medical Center, Associate Dean of Clinical Research and Director of the C. Everett Koop Institute at the Geisel School of Medicine at Dartmouth (Geisel).

-As Chief Research Officer, Dr. Bernstein will oversee all aspects of research at D-H, including serving as the designated Institutional Official for Research, leading D-H's Office of Research Operations, and overseeing development and implementation of a forward-looking strategic plan for growth of the organization's clinical, translational and population-based research portfolio.
-As Associate Dean for Clinical Research for Geisel, Dr. Bernstein is responsible for growing and supporting the school's clinical and translational research programs, and, working with colleagues from across D-H and Dartmouth College, will develop opportunities and processes for clinical and translational research that span our organizations.
-In his role as Director of the C. Everett Koop Institute, Dr. Bernstein will lead the Institute's efforts to advance health and well-being through research, education and policy activities to protect the public health and prevent disease.
-The Institute seeks to mitigate threats posed by the unhealthy promotion and use of consumer products, including tobacco, alcohol and highly processed foods, as well as prescription drugs.
+As Chief Research Officer, Bernstein oversees all aspects of research at Dartmouth Hitchcock Medical Center, including serving as the designated Institutional Official for Research, leading Dartmouth Hitchcock Medical Center's Office of Research Operations, and overseeing development and implementation of a forward-looking strategic plan for growth of the organization's clinical, translational and population-based research portfolio.
+As the Associate Dean for Clinical Research for Geisel, Bernstein is responsible for growing and supporting the school's clinical and translational research programs, and, working with colleagues from across Dartmouth Hitchcock Medical Center and Dartmouth College, develops opportunities and processes for clinical and translational research that span the organizations.
+In his role as the Director of the C. Everett Koop Institute, Bernstein leads the Institute's efforts to advance health and well-being through research, education and policy activities to protect the public health and prevent disease.
+The institute seeks to mitigate threats posed by the unhealthy promotion and use of consumer products, including tobacco, alcohol and highly processed foods, as well as prescription drugs.

-Dr. Bernstein previously served as Professor and Vice Chair of Research in the Department of Emergency Medicine at the Yale School of Medicine and Professor of Public Health (Chronic Disease Epidemiology) in the Yale School of Public Health.
-In those roles he developed screening and treatment interventions for tobacco users in hospital settings, and programs to train providers in tobacco control.
+Bernstein previously served as Professor and Vice Chair of Research in the Department of Emergency Medicine at the Yale School of Medicine and Professor of Public Health (Chronic Disease Epidemiology) in the Yale School of Public Health in New Haven, Connecticut.
+In those roles, he developed screening and treatment interventions for tobacco users in hospital settings and programs to train providers in tobacco control.

-Dr. Bernstein holds a bachelor's degree from Princeton University, and he earned his medical degree from the Temple University School of Medicine.
-He trained in residencies at SUNY Health Sciences Center in New York and at Long Island Jewish Medical Center.
-Dr. Bernstein was a fellow in hematology-oncology at SUNY Health Sciences Center and was a visiting fellow in clinical epidemiology at the Robert Wood Johnson Clinical Scholars Program at Yale.
+He holds a bachelor's degree from Princeton University in Princeton, New Jersey, and he earned his medical degree from the Temple University School of Medicine in Philadelphia, Pennsylvania.
+Bernstein trained in residencies at SUNY Health Sciences Center and at Long Island Jewish Medical Center in New York.
+Bernstein was a fellow in hematology-oncology at SUNY Health Sciences Center and was a visiting fellow in clinical epidemiology at the Robert Wood Johnson Clinical Scholars Program at Yale.